-2 The work has been completed with assistance of the Fundamental Research Program No 22 of the RAS Presidium.
-"Analyzing and Forecasting New Global Challenges for Russia".
+The work has been completed with assistance of the Fundamental Research Program No. 22 of the RAS Presidium.

+[&]quot;Analyzing and Forecasting New Global Challenges for Russia".
 Subprogram "Africa in New Global Realities: Challenges and Opportunities for Russia".

-ditions of the game.
+The beginning of the 21st century ushered in a new stage in the development of the global civilization - a gradual transition to the polycentric model.
+New actors entering the global stage are gradually changing the rules and conditions of the game.
 The global balance of forces is slowly shifting from the West to the East, and from the North to the South.
 Another factor transforming the international relations is the influence of the so-called "big challenges".
-The economic power of China and India is growing: they already hold the second and the seventh place in the world by GDP volumes (12.263 and 2.488 USD trillion exchangerate-adjusted in 2017 respectively).
-Thus, apart from Russia, they have already outrun such countries as Italy, Canada, Spain and Australia.1 In 2017 China (23.301 USD trillion) and India (9.449 USD trillion) took the first and the third place respectively in purchasing-power adjusted dollars (the second place was taken by the USA)2, fully invalidating all forecasts made by Goldman Sachs and Pricewaterhouse-Coopers financial corporations.
-According to their experts, these countries were only supposed to get into the top ten of world economies by the middle of the 21st century.3 In other words, all the current processes in the modern world are sped up, on the one hand, and become less and less predictable, on the other.
+The economic power of China and India is growing: they already hold the second and the seventh place in the world by GDP volumes (12.263 and 2.488 USD trillion exchange-rate-adjusted in 2017 respectively).
+Thus, apart from Russia, they have already outrun such countries as Italy, Canada, Spain and Australia.2 In 2017 China (23.301 USD trillion) and India (9.449 USD trillion) took the first and the third place respectively in purchasing-power adjusted dollars (the second place was taken by the USA)3, fully invalidating all forecasts made by Goldman Sachs and PricewaterhouseCoopers financial corporations.
+According to their experts, these countries were only supposed to get into the top ten of world economies by the middle of the 21st century4.
+In other words, all the current processes in the modern world are sped up, on the one hand, and become less and less predictable, on the other.
 Considering these factors, researchers and experts forecast an accelerated growth of economic capacities in Eastern and Southern countries, although it could be hindered by the interplay of market forces.

 Notwithstanding this, the existing system of international institutions, aimed at establishing the rules of the game in contemporary politics and economics, is still configured to serve the interests of the so-called Golden Billion countries.
-In other words, there's a deepening conflict between the basic structures of the world economy, which are gradually shifting from the West and the North to the East and the South, and the global "superstructure", including the political, military, financial and informational institutions and management tools operating within the framework of the Washington Consensus.
-The opposition is getting more and more heated: it is manifested in both regional armed conflicts and all-out information wars involving technologies of mass manipulation, which aim to impose the only "true" system of attitudes to certain events according to "established actors", while advocating the system of "Western values".
+In other words, there's a deepening conflict between the basic structures of the world economy, which are gradually shifting from the West and the North to the East and the South, and the global "superstructure", including the political, military, financial and informational institutions and management tools operating within the https://data.worldbank.org/indicator/NY.GDP.MKTP.PP.CD (accessed at 09.07.2018)